akashgond3112/Leo_Vegas_Challenge/README.md

       docker-compose run node-app npm test # Currently having some issue; try to run the command 2 times, need more debugging.
       ```
 ```

-This improved version maintains the readability of the content and fixes some minor formatting issues, ensuring that your instructions are clear and easy to follow.